- THIS ELEMENT IS EMPTY

 LO1: Demonstrate the ability to analyse problems in their field, formulate hypotheses, evaluate and apply evidence-based solutions.

-LO2: Plan, carry-out and report on a relevant scientific investigation including the application of health and safety procedures and ethical considerations in research.
+LO2: Plan, carry-out and report on a relevant scientific investigation including the application of health and safety procedures, financial, ethical and EDI considerations in research.

 LO3: Demonstrate critical analysis of literature and data collected either in the laboratory, field or collated from published sources.